Top 7 Most Polluting Industries in 2023

 3. Manufacturing and construction

-Responsible for: 6.3 billion tonnes of GHG emissions per year
+Responsible for 6.22 billion tonnes of GHG emissions every year

-If you live in a city, sometimes it's easy to forget that construction work isn't part of natural life.
-This industry contributes to almost all types of pollution – air, water, soil, light, and we’re all familiar with the ruckus of noise pollution it creates – and it’s happening almost everywhere around the world.
+The construction industry contributes to almost all types of pollution – air, water, soil, light, and we’re all familiar with the noise pollution it creates – and it’s happening almost everywhere around the world.

-But the most damaging aspect of the manufacturing and construction industry?
-Its excessive consumption of raw materials.
+But the most damaging aspect of the manufacturing and construction industry is its consumption of raw materials.

 Not only is this adding to the already dangerous levels of air pollution, but it’s also pushing precious ecosystems, and the wildlife that inhabits them, to the brink of extinction.